royalapplications/docs/src/r2021/scripting/objects/connections/royalrdsconnection.md

 ### SessionTakeoverWarning
 Type: `bool`, Default Value: `false`
 When Session Takeover Warning is enabled, the client first checks for terminal sessions and warns the user if a session is already active with the same username.
+### TCPACKTimeout
+Type: `int`, Default Value: `9`
+The connection timeout in seconds.
+Advanced setting for high latency links.
+Use if you encounter timeout failures with your connection.
 ### TLSEncryption
 Type: `bool`, Default Value: `false`
 If set to true transport layer security (TLS) is enabled.
+### UseCredentialManager
+Type: `bool`, Default Value: `false`
+If set to true, credentials will be added to the Windows Credential Manager instead of sending them to the server.
 ### UseRedirectionServerName
 Type: `bool`, Default Value: `false`
 Gets and sets whether to use the redirection server name.